FOOD PAGE - NEW CHOICES

 Low Saturated Fat - Some Organic - Some Vegetarian

-*watch out for partially hydrogenated oils in the list of ingredients on a product.
+*Watch out for partially hydrogenated oils in the list of ingredients on a product.
 Even though the product may say zero trans fat, manufacturers do not have to list anything under .5, so .49 could still be there and potentially add up.
 The word hydrogenated is your clue to avoid it.
 The exception to this is if it specifically says "fully hydrogenated."
 That process tends to eliminate the trans fat, but for me that gets a little too complicated.
 I stay clear of hydrogenated oils if I can.

 SF=Saturated Fat g; TR=Trans Fat g; PF=Polyunsaturated Fat g; MF=Monounsaturated Fat g; TF=Total Fat g; CH=Cholesterol mg; CA=Calories; CF=Calories From Fat; SA=Sodium mg; SU=Sugar g; FB=Fiber g; PR=Protein g; SS=Serving Size (a dash under any heading means the number was not shown on that product)